How Did Quest 3 Change Mixed Reality Game Design?

 How Do You Match Virtual and Real-World Lighting in MR?

-Real-world lighting changes moment to moment: sunlight shifts, lamps turn on, someone walks past a window.
-Virtual objects rendered with fixed lighting look increasingly wrong as real-world conditions change.
+Real-world lighting changes moment to moment.
 Quest 3 exposes the passthrough camera's exposure data, which you can use to dynamically adjust your virtual scene's ambient intensity.
 This single technique dramatically improves lighting consistency throughout a play session.
+For materials, prefer physically-based materials with low metallic and moderate roughness values.
+Highly specular virtual objects look immediately artificial.

 How Do You Teach Game Mechanics in Mixed Reality?

 Teaching MR mechanics is harder than teaching VR mechanics because you can't rely on a controlled virtual environment.
-Your tutorial must work in the player's actual room, which you know nothing about.
+Your tutorial must work in the player's actual room.
 Design tutorials that are environment-agnostic: explain mechanics through diegetic in-world prompts, use the player's hands as anchors for UI panels, and avoid requiring specific room configurations to progress.
+A confused player in MR is more disoriented than a confused player in flat games.

 How Do You Design UI in Mixed Reality?

-The approach that has worked best for me: hand-anchored UI panels that follow the player's wrist.
+Screen-space UI looks wrong in MR because it floats at a fixed depth in front of everything, including real-world objects that should occlude it.
+The approach that has worked best: hand-anchored UI panels that follow the player's wrist.
 The non-dominant hand's wrist is a natural billboard that the player can glance at, then lower out of view.
-Implemented with Meta's hand tracking, this surface hosts your inventory, pause menu, and status information.
-It is always reachable and never in the way.

 How Do You Optimise Performance for Mixed Reality on Quest 3?